kammitama5/kammitama5.github.io/_posts/2018-1-23-Tuesday-January-23rd.md

 - You know when you are learning a language for the *first* time, and you are really, really loving it, and then something just *doesn't work*?
 Yeah..that's me today.
   It's actually not as frustrating because I like the language, so no biggie.
+- At the same time, it's an *itch*.
+Must solve this.

 ## Fitting Two Curves
 - I'm matching data to a curve.
 Specifically, the curve is a quadratic one that has to match